|Learn how to adjust an intervention to show respect for another culture and to increase the chances for success in that particular community.

 "Culture" is a big word which covers a lot of ground.
 A very brief definition is that culture refers to a set of behaviors, habits, roles, and norms that apply to a particular group.
 We could also use the term "traditions" to mean essentially the same thing.
 These terms overlap.
 For our purposes, though, we are less concerned with official definitions than with communicating the basic idea.

 Within this broad definition, many groups qualify as cultures.
 Racial groups come easily to mind as one frequent example.
-Caucasian, African-American, Hispanic, Asian, and Native American cultures do sometimes differ (and often differ within themselves).
+European, African, Hispanic, Asian, and Indigenous cultures do sometimes differ (and often differ within themselves).
 Ethnic groups may have within themselves different cultures, and sub-cultures, as well.
 It's important to take these differences into account.

 Cultural traditions, and cultural differences, can extend well beyond race and ethnicity.
 They can be based on age, gender, social class, religion, region, sexual orientation, employment, family background, or even neighborhood -- or any combination of these factors.
 A potluck supper, or blood-pressure screening, or immunization drive might be a terrific success in one setting; while in another setting the same event could fall flat on its face.
 Why?
 Different cultural traditions, broadly defined, might have something to do with it.
 A successful adaptation might not have been made.